pete842/SU19-WLANSec-Lab3-WPA/README.md

 ## Your Work

-### 1. Obtain parameteters for the derivation of WPA keys
+### 1. Obtain parameters for the derivation of WPA keys

 In this first part, you will recover the the Python script [wpa\_key\_derivation.py](./files/wpa_key_derivation.py).